-Life can change in an instant.
+Our lives can change in an instant.
 This post details my story and the best advice I can give you to deal with big life changes like a boss!
+Your move, life!

 Life has a funny way of turning on its head when you think you have everything figured out!
 Keep reading my story and find out how I’ve learned to roll with the punches!